Nintendo Switch: Nintendo Has A Lot To Prove With Its New Online Service [Opinion]

 — Regular Chris Kohler (@kobunheat) January 13, 2017

-Essentially Nintendo is giving consumers a paid demo service, allowing them access to the game for that month and then if you want to continue to play beyond it, you’ll need to buy the game separately.
+Essentially, Nintendo is giving consumers a paid demo service, allowing them access to the game for that month and then if you want to continue to play beyond it, you’ll need to buy the game separately.
 This is much different than the way Nintendo Switch’s counterparts do this.
-With Xbox Live and PS+, you have access to the game so long as your subscription is active – and in the case of Xbox your Xbox 360 games are yours in perpetuity.
-So there is some value there.
+With Xbox Live and PS+, you have access to the game so long as your subscription is active — and in the case of Xbox, your Xbox 360 games are yours in perpetuity, so there is some value there.
 However, Nintendo’s service is essentially a digital Blockbuster, giving its paying customers access to demos of 30-year-old games from an era gone by.

 Nintendo’s track record with its online functionality has not been great, so it’s incredibly critical that the company prove with the Nintendo Switch that their service is worth paying for.
 Nintendo is the last company to bring its online play to the paying table, yet they aren’t doing it with any consumer confidence they can deliver a platform worth the investment.